amayra/dingleberry-os/README.rst

 The real questions are:

-    1. Could such a kernel be more efficient than something implemented on top of a true microkernel?
+    1. How could such a system be designed?
-    2. Could such a kernel be as efficient as Linux or BSD?
+    2. Could such a kernel be more efficient than a POSIX OS implemented on top of a true microkernel?

-The project in this repository is aiming to explore how to implement POSIX in a way that leaves most icky POSIX stuff outside of the kernel, so answering these question is not really what I'm aiming for.
-Also, there isn't even a true reference for 1.
+    3. Could such a kernel be as efficient as Linux or BSD?

-Microkernel research projects partially try to answer the question of "could a kernel built on top of a microkernel be as efficient as Linux" (so not really
+The project in this repository is aiming to explore how to implement POSIX in a way that leaves most icky POSIX stuff outside of the kernel, which in turn was provoked by not liking some parts of POSIX, but recognizing the absolute pointlessness of coming up with new interfaces.
+So so answering these questions is not really what I'm aiming for, although it might be exploring 1.
+Also, the reference required in 2 does not even exist.

-1. or 2. from  above), see projects like L4Linux.
+Microkernel research projects partially try to answer the question of "could a kernel built on top of a microkernel be as efficient as Linux" (so not really 1 to 3 from  above), see projects like L4Linux.
 But note that they do not try to build _OSes_ on top of microkernels; L4Linux for example still has a kernel process that can freely access the entire RAM mapped for L4Linux (including all Linux userspace processes).